 Sri Lanka is home to mosquitoes that can transmit diseases, including Zika, chikungunya and dengue fever.
-It is therefore advisable to ensure adequate protection against mosquito bites.
-This can be done by wearing long trousers and sleeves, or by regularly applying insect-repellents.
+Therefore, you should ensure that you have adequate protection against mosquito bites.
+This can be done by wearing long trousers and sleeves, or by regularly applying insect-repellents. ntry.

 Due to the current medicine shortages in Sri Lanka, travellers must bring their own medications with them.
 This also goes for medicine that is easily purchased in the UK or Ireland.
-You could have to stay in Sri Lanka longer than foreseen (for example due to Covid-19), so be sure to bring sufficient medication.
-If you use prescription medicine that is prohibited in other countries (like sleeping pills and some strong painkillers), or you are unsure about the legality, please check with the NMRA whether you can take them with you or whether you need a special declaration.
+You could have to stay in Sri Lanka longer than foreseen (for example due to delays or strikes), so be sure to bring sufficient medication.
+If you use prescription medicine that is prohibited in other countries (like sleeping pills and some strong painkillers), or you are unsure about the legality, please check whether you can take them with you or whether you need a special declaration.